herewegoblueno/beagle/README.md

 Let's geddit!

+## README

+[shader tab]

+The L-System tab generates a tree according to the settings on the UI.
+The user can choose between 6 different L-Systems.
+Some of these options are 2D (these might show up sideways at first), and others are 3D.
+The user has the option to change the recursive depth, which determines the number of replacements in the L-system strings.
+Since the L-System trees generate the same thing each time, to add more variation, the user has the option to add length stochasticity and angle stochasticity.
+In length stochasticity, the length of each branch is shortened or lengthened by a random amount, and the angle is similarly randomly modified.
+The user also has the option to add leaves, which puts leaves at the end of each branch pointing downward and then in a random x/z direction to look more natural.
+As the user updates the settings, the tree will update and regenerate accordingly.

+The gallery tab randomly generates 5 trees with randomly selected L-Systems and recursive depths, and displays them in pots patterned with the current shaders on the shader evolution tab.

 #### [24/11/20 Update]

 So we've uploaded a project plan in the readme_stuff folder.
 It's pretty detailed, though I'm sure we'll deviate from it when we start making this thing.